lilipatotie/Python-Study/README.md

 # Python-Study
-My path to being a python warrior
+My path to becoming a python warrior